 John heads DLA Piper's UK Intellectual Property and Technology practice.

 John is also Convener of the Society's Technology Law and Practice Committee.

-Vice President 2018-2019, Law Society of Scotland
+President 2019-2020, Law Society of Scotland

 Chief Executive, Law Society of Scotland

 Since joining the Society in January 2009 as Chief Executive, Lorna has led the staff team in delivering a program of modernisation.
 That program continues with a bolder, more ambitious five year strategy for 2015-2020.
 Lorna’s role is to drive the implementation of this strategy which aims to lead legal excellence in Scotland and beyond enabling the Law Society to be a world-class professional body.
 Lorna is a chartered accountant by profession, and a graduate of Aberdeen University.

 Currently, Lorna is also interim chair of Highlands and Islands Airports Limited as well as a Trustee and Treasurer of the McConnell International Foundation.
 She is also an independent member of the court of University of Aberdeen and a member of its Governance and Nominations Committee.